gabrielmougard/Shnell/README.md

 * __ls__ : you can also list the content of your current directory.
 * __pwd__ : print the current working directory.

+## How to install
+with GCC... duh !
+## Portability to MCU

+## Process story

+I began the development of the application Thurday the 7th of March just after receiving the mail for the challenge.
+First, I search on the internet how to implement a basic shell in C since I've done anything like this before...
+I found some interesting ressources and I relied on them to build the upper part of "Shnell" (the reading, parsing and executing processes of the shell).
+Then, I decided to implement my own abstract data types for some tasks (e.g : the Node structure, to have a LinkedList containing the written command and not a simple buffer because of the fixed size of this one).
+I end up coding the simplest features first (the `version` command, the `pwd` command, etc...) and finally, once I had done the `led status`, `led on`, and `led off` commands, the things were just starting to get fun...
+I just can't figure out how to do the 'blinking' process without stopping the main program.
+I got stuck into this particular problem for a couple of days, but I decided to go for some inefficient solutions since I was running out of ideas...
+I decided to use child processes (with `fork()`) in an other terminal to simulate the LED.
+Actually, for each blinking LED, there is one associated terminal with a fancy blinking icon and the PID !
+Currently, I'm still debugging the codebase.
+I hope I will solve the main issues.

+Cheers !